About the Journal

 Editorials.
 Commentaries and perspectives on subjects broadly relevant to toxicity, human or environmental health, or biomedical research are welcome.
 These brief articles should not exceed 700 words.
 Proposals for Editorials should be submitted to the Editor prior to preparation.
 Editorials will be subject to Editorial Board approval prior to publication.

 Letters to the Editor.
 Letters to the Editor regarding published articles should be submitted within 2 months of mailing of the journal.
 Letters should have a descriptive title and the body of any letter must not exceed 1000 words, including references.
 References may be published as Supplementary Data.
 Letters submitted outside these parameters will be returned with a revision request to conform to these requirements.
-Introduction of new data will not be permitted.
 Letters will be peer-reviewed for factual accuracy and originality.
 Unsubstantiated claims or opinions will not be permitted.
 Each letter will be submitted to the author of the original paper so that any reply may be published simultaneously with the letter.
 Final publication of either letter is at the discretion of the Editor.

 Supplementary Data.
 Supplementary Data is supporting material that cannot be included in the printed version for reasons of space and that is not essential for inclusion in the full text of the manuscript but would nevertheless benefit the reader.
 It should not be essential to understanding the conclusions of the paper but should contain data that is additional or complementary and directly relevant to the article content.
 For more detailed information, please see Supplementary Data Guidelines.